smeghen/mathstables/README.md

 number and type of arithmetic can be made with the game then provides questions based on the selection.

+ The live website can be found here: https://smeghen.github.io/mathstables/

 ---
 ### User Experience (UX)